 Day 2: Welcome to Ireland

 Arrive at Dublin Airport.
 Transfer to your Dublin hotel under own arrangements.
 You are free to explore the city at your leisure this afternoon.
 Your hotel will be within walking distance of the city center.
-Overnight: Dublin (Dinner, bed & breakfast)
+Overnight: Dublin (Dinner)